pstgi/sps-v3-documentation/Installation/updating-the-sps-plus-application.md

 Before you start, backup all existing files and subfolders in the original deployment folder.
 Although the application has two websites created in IIS, it is a single folder, with a subfolder for the front-end component.
-It is enough to backup the folder which SPS v3 - API website points to.
+It is enough to backup the folder which SPS Plus - API website points to.

-Stop the two websites *SPS v3 - API* and *SPS v3 - Web App* from IIS before you continue.
+Stop the two websites *SPS Plus - API* and *SPS Plus - Web App* from IIS before you continue.

 Delete all files and subfolders from the location of the original deployment, but keep */APP_DATA* folder to avoid having to set the permissions for that folder again.